Computerized Tomography (CT)

 CT (Computed Tomography), also known as CAT scan, is a safe and painless exam that uses x-ray to obtain detailed, cross-sectional images of your body.
 CT scans are made when a rapidly spinning x-ray tube takes a series of snapshots (slices) of your organs and structures that are not able to be seen clearly on conventional x-rays.
 Our radiation dose reduction software uses raw data from these slices to produce a cross-sectional picture of the area being imaged and keeps radiation exposure to an absolute minimum.
 CT scanning has the unique ability to image a combination of soft tissue, bone and blood vessels.
 CT is one of the best tools for studying the lungs and abdominal area.

 What to Expect

 Most CT scans are between 15-45 minutes.
-During the exam you will be lying down on a table.
+During the exam, you will be lying down on a table.
 The x-ray tube will rotate around the table, taking pictures from all angles.
 The images taken will then be sent to a radiologist for interpretation.
-The radiologist will want to compare these images to any previous studies you may have had so please let us know if you have had any previous CT exams before.
+The radiologist will want to compare these images to any previous studies you might have had.
+Please let us know if you have had any previous CT exams before.
 A final report will be sent to your referring provider.